SJMucho/web-sprint-challenge-advanced-css-and-intro-js/README.md

 3. How would you explain the concept of a variable to someone new to programming?

-A variable is a stored value that can be changed or manipulated through information or “instruction” passed to a program.
+A variable is a stored value that can be changed or manipulated through information or “instruction” passed into a program.

 4. What is the purpose of using functions in code?